FishingHacks/mira/README.md

 Ensure you have the following dependencies:

 - System C/C++ Toolchain
-- LLVM development libraries == 17.0.x (Note that if you're building llvm, you have to clone llvm/llvm-project, just the llvm subdirectory will not work.)
+- LLVM development libraries == 19.1.x (Other versions might work.
+You can change the llvm feature of the `inkwell` dependency in ./mira/Cargo.toml file)
 - Cargo

 In case you have the llvm binaries not exposed, you can set the environment variable `LLVM_SYS_170_PREFIX` to the build directory of llvm (the one where bin/llc or bin/opt is in).